Skip to main content

 NREL-Developed Intellectual Property Logos

 NREL-developed intellectual property such as tools, models, databases, and code, can—in specific circumstances—develop an individual brand and logo.
-See Brand Lab for information on what qualifies, and work with your NREL communications representative or Stacy Buchanan to determine if your intellectual property meets these criteria.
+Work with your NREL communications partner or Stacy Buchanan to determine if your intellectual property meets these criteria.
 NREL-developed logos are approved for use on the NREL.gov website.

 See an example NREL intellectual property logo on the ResStock webpage.